chopins/php-gtk/README.md

 * Default, The number of callback function argument must less than 10, otherwise extra argument value always  `NULL`, only when `Gtk\GtkFFI::$gCallbackArgNum` be changed to other value
 * do not use C function for callback, use php function call C function instead
 * if new C variable be used occur segfault, try new unmanaged variable
-* if not merged [php-src request #5070](https://github.com/php/php-src/pull/5070), must be self cast C type and do not call macro function